dundunndone/aws-export/README.md

 These scripts provide a number of benefits to help reduce security risks within IAM policies.

  - Find supported **Resources** per Action.
+ - Find **Dependent Actions** where privilege escalation could occur.
  - List documented Actions dependent on `iam:PassRole`.
 (76 so far)

-Not all actions will be listed.
 Results are subject to updates made by AWS to the [Service Authorization Reference](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html) docs.
+Not all services, actions, and supporting information will be listed.

 # AWS CLI Export